franchsli/whatsapp_clone_django/README.md

 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp)
 - Add something to delete statuses automatically every 24 hours (cronjobs maybe).
 - Rework statuses UI.
 - Add status complex status creation (like Whatsapp).
   - Users could select the color of the background for statuses.
 - Redesign the login and register views (CSS).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
+- Add user settings to personalize things like notification appareance or even UI theming (the dark and light theme will remain the same, but more themes will be added  [don't know when, don't know how])
 - Make the silence contact logic (booleand field [think it bro])
 - Check which apis are still necesary.